 Dating back to 1968 the club is a great example of golf in rural Southland.
 I left with a sense of pride that golf still keeps us all together, with a happy group of golfers out as a community enjoying life.

+If you are looking for a breathtaking location with views to die for, you’ve found it.
 A friendly man in the clubhouse gave me good instructions about the course layout.
 I had played Te Anau Golf Club some 20 years ago – before the accident. *

 I could not remember the hole by hole layout but I’ll never forget the views.
 It is situated at the bottom of Lake Te Anau -or is it the top of the lake, surely the lake is flat and doesn’t have a top or bottom?

 The 1st is a par 5 on the lakeside, a flat sweeping hole.
 I lost sight of my ball as I drove off the first tee.
 I was mesmerized by lake Te Anau.
 There are 2 fairway bunkers to catch that first mistimed tee shot of the day.
+I had not a care in the world where my ball went as I drunk in the hot mesmerising landscapes all around.

 Interestingly, the 2nd is also a par 5 along the lakeside.
 I was glad to see the back of 2 long holes this early and good to play them when my fitness is still in check.